-- 1. to manage the BSCZSF efficiently and cost-effectively for the Commonwealth; - 2. to exercise the precautionary principle in regard to the impact of fishing activities on non-target species and the long-term sustainability of the marine environment; - 3. to maximise economic efficiency in the exploitation of the resources of the fishery; - 4. to ensure accountability to the fishing industry and Australian community in the management of the fishery; - 5. to achieve government targets for cost recovery; - 6. to ensure resources are not endangered by over-exploitation; and - 7. achieve the best use of living resources of the Australian Fishing Zone (AFZ).
+- 1. to manage the BSCZSF efficiently and cost-effectively for the Commonwealth; - 2. to exercise the precautionary principle in regard to the impact of fishing activities on nontarget species and the long-term sustainability of the marine environment; - 3. to maximise economic efficiency in the exploitation of the resources of the fishery; - 4. to ensure accountability to the fishing industry and Australian community in the management of the fishery; - 5. to achieve government targets for cost recovery; - 6. to ensure resources are not endangered by over-exploitation; and - 7. achieve the best use of living resources of the Australian Fishing Zone (AFZ).

-Access to the BSCZSF is provided through quota SFRs, which have been issued under the Management Plan.
-These rights authorise the take of a pre-determined amount of commercial and doughboy scallop each fishing season.
-Quota SFRs are tradeable, allowing operators to increase or decrease the amount of scallop they are entitled to take in a season.
+Under the Management Plan SFRs are issued allowing access to BSCZSF.
+These rights authorise the take of commercial and doughboy scallop under a TAC for each fishing season.
+Quota SFRs are tradeable, allowing operators to increase or decrease the amount of scallop they can take in a season.

-Along with conditions on quota SFRs, the Management Plan details concession holders' obligations when fishing in the fishery area.
+The Management Plan details concession holders' responsibilities when fishing in the fishery area.
 AFMA may also give closure directions and formulate TAC determinations under the Management Plan and the Act.
 In accordance with section 41A(2A) of the Act, AFMA must give the holder of each fishing concession seven days' notice before a closure direction takes effect.